4.4 Monitoring During Exercise (PTA Critical)

 A Quick Decision Frame

-When a scenario looks borderline, the PTA can run this checklist:
+When a scenario looks borderline, run this checklist:

-- Is the change explained by something fixable (room is hot, patient skipped breakfast, fan off)?
-Try a short rest with vitals recheck once, then progress only if all values return to baseline.
+- Is the change explained by something fixable (hot room, skipped breakfast, fan off, cuff too small)?
+Try one short seated rest with a vitals recheck, then progress only if every value returns to baseline.

-- Is the change outside the PTA's scope (medication adjustment, new diagnosis, IV change)?
+- Is the change outside the PTA's scope (medication change, new diagnosis, IV adjustment)?
 Notify the PT and medical team and document.

 Documentation

-When something stops a session, document objective values (HR, BP, SpO2, RPE, exact symptom), the action taken, who was notified, and how the patient responded.
-Stop-exercise events are common citation points in NPTE-PTA professional-responsibility items.
+When something stops a session, document the objective values (HR, BP, SpO2, RPE, the exact symptom), the action taken, who was notified, and how the patient responded.
+Stop-exercise events are common citation points in NPTE-PTA professional-responsibility items, so the exam expects clean, objective charting rather than vague phrasing like 'patient did poorly.'

-During treadmill walking, a patient's HR drops from 110 to 85 with no rest while the speed is being increased.
+During treadmill walking, a patient's HR drops from 110 to 85 with no rest while the PTA is increasing the speed.
 The PTA should: